-The rise of cryptocurrencies globally has led to the rise of regulations and fines for companies that get involved in this new technology.
+The rise of cryptocurrencies globally has led to the increase in regulations and fines for companies that get involved in this new technology.
 A big part of navigating regulations is knowing how your business is classified and what laws are applicable.
-Crypto companies have likely now come across the term Virtual Asset Service Provider, commonly referred to as a VASP, which is a special case of the generalized Money Service Businesses that are now subject to AML/CFT measures.
-The recent case with Ripple being sued by SEC shows that governments are eager to enforce these laws on the crypto industry.
+Crypto companies have likely come across the term Virtual Asset Service Provider (VASP), which is a special case of the generalized Money Service Businesses that are now subject to AML/CFT measures.
+The recent case with Ripple being sued by SEC shows that governments are eager to enforce these laws on the VASP/crypto industry.

-We will outline what a VASP is, what kind of businesses may fall under this definition, and why it is important for crypto services to implement AML compliance procedures and KYC checks to future-proof against regulatory consequences.
+What is a VASP?
+What kind of businesses fall under this definition?
+And why it is important for crypto services to implement AML compliance procedures and KYC checks to future-proof against regulatory consequences.

 Why should I bother?

-Cryptocurrencies from Bitcoin to the latest altcoins and virtual assets such as non-fungible tokens (NFTs) previously existed outside financial regulations.
+Cryptocurrencies (from Bitcoin to the latest altcoins) and virtual assets such as non-fungible tokens (NFTs) previously existed outside financial regulations.
 This made them an ideal tool for money laundering and the financing of terrorism because there was no explicit requirement to trace the sources of funds.
-While many crypto companies may have been founded on the principles of anonymity and privacy, blockchain-based technologies increasingly need to demonstrate how they are also securing their platforms and preventing fraud to attract users and grow.
+While many VASP like crypto companies may have been founded on the principles of anonymity and privacy, blockchain-based technologies increasingly need to demonstrate how they are also securing their platforms and preventing fraud to attract users and grow.

 What is a Virtual Asset?